The first QR codes

 to reach another world.

-Forty-five days later, on the morning of March 2nd, the Firefly Blue Ghost lunar lander touched down at Mare Crisium — the Sea of Crises.
+Forty-five days later, on the morning of March 2nd, the Firefly Blue Ghost lunar lander touched down at Mare Crisium, the Sea of Crises.
 It was the first successful commercial lunar landing in history.
-And among everything it carried, those 100 QR codes arrived intact on the lunar surface.
+Among everything it carried, those 100 QR codes arrived intact on the lunar surface.

-They weren't placed there by astronauts or governments.
-They were sent by MoonMars Museum — a project born from the belief that art, culture, and human stories belong in space as much as science does.
+They were sent by MoonMars Museum, born from the belief that art, culture and human stories belong in space as much as science does.
+Behind each code is someone who believed that too.

 Each of the 100 codes is permanently part of the lunar landscape now.
-They will outlast every phone, every network, every company on Earth.
-Long after the technology to read them is gone, they remain — a record that we were here, that we looked up, and that we reached.
+As technology evolves, so will the ways to read them.
+They are a record that we were here.
+That we looked up.
+That we reached.

 MoonMars